Documented-Style-Sheets/Parser/README.md

 **@version 1.0**

 **Note:** Documented Style Sheets **(DSS)**.
-DSS is node module that exposes a CLI for KKSS a style of commenting for your CSS that will generate a well formed HTML/CSS/JS file containing documentation about your styling.
+DSS is node module that exposes a CLI for KSS a style of commenting for your CSS that will generate a well formed HTML/CSS/JS file containing documentation about your styling.

-DSS uses `` to build the documentation.
+Use `~$ dss build` to build the documentation while within the folder containing the KSS documented CSS files.